 This unique training approach also attracted attention from Amhara’s regional government.
 Diresie Eshetu, deputy head of the ANRS TVED Bureau says, “The RBF approach is a very effective, participatory, and transparent approach which gives attention to outcomes and beyond that uses a very systematic mechanism for measuring the performance.”

-Successful replication of RBF experience in Nepal
+Successful replication of RBF experience across countries

 Helvetas first applied the RBF approach in the Employment Fund in Nepal financed by SDC, UK Aid and the World Bank.
 The Employment Fund trained 100,000 youth and brought 90% of them into employment.
-This success story led to the replication of this model in skills projects in various countries, including Ethiopia, Bangladesh, Mozambique and Myanmar.
+This success story led to the replication of this model in skills projects in various countries, including Ethiopia, Bangladesh, Mozambique, Myanmar and Tanzania.
 In many of these countries, a performance-based payment mechanism was introduced for the first time and has the potential to transform the vocational training system.
 Many training providers now see concrete incentives to do more than just execute training and encourage graduation; they can also play an active role in job matching.
 This new perspective and expanded role of training providers ultimately supports employment promotion and the inclusion of disadvantaged youth.

 Our main lessons learned regarding the application of the RBF: